 Below, I've included some progress shots.
 Sometimes it helps to have a visual guide with step-by-step instructions.

-Whisk together all of your wet ingredients including the ube halaya.
+2. In a large bowl, whisk together all of your wet ingredients including the ube halaya.
 This may look chunky or smooth based on the brand of halaya that you use.

 Hint: be sure to allow adequate time for your pan to heat up properly before adding in your butter and cooking oil combination.